chae1/editor/README.md

 <img src="https://github.com/chae1/editor/assets/29856486/381a0c16-9729-460f-9a82-04df2de4760d" width="350">

 ## How to run
-You can run prebuilt server and client programs are placed in editor/server/ and editor/client/build/.
-Or you can build yourself then run them.
+Clone this project, then you can run the prebuilt server and client programs placed in editor/server/ and editor/client/build/.
+You can also build yourself then run them if you want.
 Your gpu should support vulkan to run the client program.
 ### Windows
 Following commands are for cmd.
 Use equivalent commands if you use other shells.
 #### Client